jingyiyanlol/tide_modified/README.md

 tide = TIDE()
 tide.evaluate(datasets.COCO(), datasets.COCOResult('path/to/your/results/file'), mode=TIDE.BOX) # Use TIDE.MASK for masks
 tide.summarize()  # Summarize the results as tables in the console tide.plot()       # Show a summary figure.
 Specify a folder and it'll output a png to that folder.
+Also returns a matplotlib figure of the special errors mAP = tide.get_runs_mAPs()['predictions'] # Modified method that gets the mAP for a evaluation run that by default uses `pos_threshold`=0.5
 ```

 This prints evaluation summary tables to the console: